 A visit to Weissenstein Mountain is a wonderful experience.
 Hikers can explore various trails such as the Planet Trail, the Jura Garden Trail, and more.
 The Weissenstein Mountain range offers stunning views of the surrounding region of Solothurn.
 From Weissenstein, you are rewarded with views of Central Switzerland and the Swiss Alps.

-Boat Ride on the Aare
+6. Cruise on the Aare River

 From Solothurn, you can take a boat to Biel/Bienne.
 At Altreu, you might see storks.
 In fact, the center in Altreu was declared a European Stork Village by the EuroNatur Foundation.